A failover plan helps you perform failover for dependent VMs one by one, as a group. To do this automatically, you can prepare a failover plan.

 Finalizing Failover Plans

 Failover is a temporary intermediate step that needs to be finalized.
-The finalizing options for a group failover are similar to a regular failover: undoing failover, permanent failover or failback.
+You can finalize group failover in the same ways as regular failover: undo failover, perform permanent failover or failback.

-When you failback or perform permanent failover, you need to process every VM individually.
-However, when you undo failover, you can process the whole group.
-For this, use the undo failover plan option.
+When you perform failback or permanent failover, you need to process each VM individually.
+For more information, see Performing Failback and Performing Permanent Failover.
+When you undo failover, you can process the whole group.
+For more information, see Undoing Failover by Failover Plans.